-The overall status of the SAF Projects development is presented in the following diagram, which shows the development, initial operations (when applicable) and following operations phases.
+The overall status of the SAF Projects development is presented in the following diagram, which shows the development, the Initial Operations Phase (IOP) (when applicable) and following operations phases.
 The achieved development status is as follows:

 - SAF on Nowcasting and Very Short-Range Forecasting: the project completed its development phase in February 2002 and entered into its Initial Operations Phase (IOP).
-System Testing activities were successfully completed and validation of MSG related software packages is progressing, with involvement of selected beta-users.
-The Operations Readiness Review for the MSG-based products will be conducted in early 2004.
-The delta-development for EPS-related software also proceeds in line with plans and will continue during the IOP. - SAF on Ocean and Sea Ice: the project completed as well its development phase in June 2002 and entered its IOP in July 2002.
-A pre-operational chain has been set-up and tested at system level at Météo-France in Lannion, and validation activities started in summer 2003, aiming at achieving operational readiness in April 2004 for MSG-based products. - SAF on Ozone Monitoring: the development phase has been extended to end of 2006, for reconciliation with the EPS development logic and schedule.
-It has completed its Critical Design Review process. - SAF on Climate Monitoring: the project is currently testing the first version for the system configuration and will enter an Initial Operations Phase in January 2004. - SAF on Numerical Weather Prediction: the project had the Mid term Review in the first
+System Testing activities were successfully completed in 2003 and validation of MSG related software packages is now under finalisation, with involvement of selected beta-users, aiming at starting a first distribution of the NWC Software Packages limited to NMSs of EUMETSAT Member and Cooperating States.
+Delta-development for EPS-related software also proceeds in line with plans and will continue during the IOP; - SAF on Ocean and Sea Ice: the project completed as well its development phase in June 2002 and entered its IOP in July 2002.
+A pre-operational chain has been set-up and tested at system level at Météo-France in Lannion, and validation activities started in summer 2003, aiming at incrementally achieving operational readiness in fist half of 2004 for NOAA and MSG-based products;